CCM19/ccm19doks/docs/funktionen/iframes.md

 ### Iframe exceptions

-There are different variants here, if you don't set anything here everything will always be blocked by default.
+There are different variants here, if you do not set anything here, everything will always be blocked by default.

 ### Whitelist mode